2KAbhishek/dots2k/README.md

 ### More Tools

-Some configs are more self contained repos, which can be included as plugins
+Some configs are more self contained repos:

 <details>
     <summary>Expand for neovim, tmux, window manager + more configs</summary>